Mission: Impossible – The Final Reckoning: Development

-On January 14, 2019, Tom Cruise announced that the seventh and eighth Mission: Impossible films would be shot back to back with Christopher McQuarrie writing and directing both films for July 23, 2021, and August 5, 2022, releases.
+On January 14, 2019, Tom Cruise revealed that the seventh and eighth Mission: Impossible films would be shot back-to-back with Christopher McQuarrie writing and directing both films for July 23, 2021 and August 5, 2022, releases.
 However, in February 2021, Deadline Hollywood revealed that Paramount had decided to no longer move forward with that plan.

 Casting

 In September 2019, Hayley Atwell and Pom Klementieff joined the cast of the eighth installment.
 In December, Simon Pegg confirmed his return for the film, while Shea Whigham was also cast.
-Nicholas Hoult joined the cast by January 2020, along with Henry Czerny, who reprised his role as Eugene Kittridge from Dead Reckoning Part One and the first film.
+Nicholas Hoult joined the cast by January 2020, along with Henry Czerny, who reprised his role as Eugene Kittridge from Mission: Impossible – Dead Reckoning Part One and the first film.
 However, due to scheduling conflicts, Hoult was replaced by Esai Morales for both films.
-Vanessa Kirby, who first appeared in Fallout, announced she was returning for both films, but did not appear in Final Reckoning.
+Vanessa Kirby, who first appeared in Fallout, revealed she was returning for both films, but did not appear in The Final Reckoning.

 In July 2022, it was reported that Holt McCallany had joined the cast.
-In August 2022, it was revealed Nick Offerman and Janet McTeer were also added to the cast.
+In August 2022, it was announced that Nick Offerman and Janet McTeer were also added to the cast.

 In March 2023, McQuarrie announced Hannah Waddingham, Lucy Tulugarjuk and Rolf Saxon's addition to the cast, the last of whom reprises his role from the first film.
 In March and April 2024, respectively, Katy O'Brian and Tramell Tillman joined the cast in then-undisclosed roles.
-In November 2024, it was revealed that Angela Bassett would reprise her role as CIA Director Erika Sloane.
+In November 2024, it was announced that Angela Bassett would reprise her role as CIA director Erika Sloane.